pudly/schmopera-hugo/content/articles/don-pasquale.md

 Opera Fusion is a small company with a big heart.
 Their mission is "\[to make\] the classical voice more accessible and affordable in South Florida by showcasing local talent in intimate and non-traditional venues," according to their program notes.
 "We're proving to audiences that classical music isn't stuffy or elitist."

+>Baritone Paul La Rosa's Doctor Malatesta checked all the buffo boxes: sarcastic, scheming, swooping in with a mischievous smile.

 From the moment guests entered the lobby of the Pompano Beach Cultural Centre – a multipurpose community arts complex adjacent to a public library branch and mere steps from City Hall – this mission sprang into action.
 Instead of a brigade of uniformed ushers, a single greeter with a friendly smile escorted ticket holders to their seats one by one.
 The 400-seat theatre didn't sell out, but an ample audience made for a pleasant camaraderie that kept laughter churning from the downbeat to final bows.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1550623300/media/2019/02/TonyDillonPaulLaRosaLauraLeonZackeryMorris_.jpg){{% /md %}}